Namenashi/Veritas_Encryptor/README.md

 Nevertheless, I hope this program can be helpfull to you.

+I always welcome suggestions for improvements, related issues, and opinions on how I can make this software better.

 ## Key Features
 Veritas Encryptor is designed to provide maximum security for file owners in situations where more comprehensive encryption software like Veracrypt might be impractical.